 It’s worth noting there’s nothing boring about being “slow” and “traditional”.
 While each beer takes a long time to turn around, Alex’s approach is all about exploring different styles, forgoing a core range in favour of trying new recipes and tweaking old favourites.
 At Slow Lane, the Old World is constantly getting a contemporary facelift.

 Part of this is the modern approach to packaging.
 It’s not often you see a complex, barrel-aged saison in a can with a minimalist design on the label.
 Some people who wouldn’t dream of buying beer in a 750ml bottle with a cork will happily buy a four-pack of pastel tinnies from their local brewery, and discover a new (old) style in the process.

 The brewery itself is a similar mixture of traditional and contemporary.
-Like many of its fellow breweries, Slow Lane is in an industrial warehouse space, albeit a relatively small one, with a tasting room due to open to the public in September / October 2020.
+Like many of its fellow breweries, Slow Lane is in an industrial warehouse space, albeit a relatively small one, with a tasting room that opened to the public at the start of 2021.
 But the stark white walls and oak barrels stacked to the ceiling hint at a beer cellar in Belgium.
 Alex and Yvonne have given the whole place a feeling of serenity and simplicity; they make the small space work.